EnglundE/ms1-tonysbakery/README.md

 > * Users can navigate to the product page and under each product a badge will be present with the text "new" if the product is new to the assortment.
 > 2. As a frequent User, I want to double check or if there is any changes in opening hours.
 > * Users can find the up to date opening hours on the home page under "opening hours" and on contact page.

+- ### Site Owner Goals
+> 1. As a Site Owner, I want my bakery to be exposed to the local community.
+> * The site is up and running and can be found.
+> 2. As a Site Owner, I want to expose my produts to the local community.
+> * In the product page all of the bakerys products is exposed with additional information and price.
+> 3. As a Site Owner, I want to highlight the location and contact information for users.
+> * At the home page both location and opening hours is shown, as well as in contact page.

 - ### Manual testing